emacstheviking/mercury-project-euler/README.md

  - not run away
  - use Mercury

- What's Mercury... it's the coolest, toughest SOB language you haven't learned yet.
+ What's Mercury?
+It's the coolest, toughest SOB language you haven't learned yet.
 It's on a level with LISP for being a paradigm shifter.
 I highly advise giving it a look.

-It waits you here:
+It awaits you here:

 [MERCURY Home page](https://mercurylang.org)